Great Andamanese languages: Languages and classification

 Joseph Greenberg proposed that Great Andamanese is related to western Papuan languages as members of a larger phylum he called Indo-Pacific, but this is not generally accepted by other linguists.
-Stephen Wurm states that the lexical similarities between Great Andamanese and the West Papuan and certain languages of Timor "are quite striking and amount to virtual formal identity [...] in a number of instances", but considers this to be due to a linguistic substratum rather than a direct relationship.
+Stephen Wurm states that the lexical similarities between Great Andamanese and the West Papuan and certain languages of Timor "are quite striking and amount to virtual formal identity [...] in a number of instances", and claims that "there seems to be some evidence in support of the possibility that the Andaman languages may have some link, perhaps relational, with languages of one or several of the more archaic Papuan phylic groups [...] though the distance between them is still considerable".

 Grammar

 The Great Andamanese languages are agglutinative languages, with an extensive prefix and suffix system.
 They have a distinctive noun class system based largely on body parts, in which every noun and adjective may take a prefix according to which body part it is associated with (on the basis of shape, or functional association).
 Thus, for instance, the *aka- at the beginning of the language names is a prefix for objects related to the tongue.
 An adjectival example can be given by the various forms of yop, "pliable, soft", in Akabea: